This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

-If you have plans to travel, it can be a headache to know what to put into each piece of luggage.
+If you have plans to travel, it can be a headache to know what to pack in a carry on and what to pack in checked baggage.
 Maybe you’ve got your list of travel essentials ready to pack, but you’re trying to decide what goes where!
-I normally advise travelers to pack only in a carry on bag, but I know that sometimes, that’s not possible.
-So when you’ve got checked luggage, a carry on, and a personal item, what do you pack in each one?
-On this blog, I’ve shared a ton of tips for packing luggage.
-But a lot of packing advice just comes down to understanding airline requirements.
-It also helps to know what items you need close by.
-I’ve made so many mistakes in the past!
-I put together this guide to tell you what to pack in carry on vs checked bag.
+When you’ve got checked luggage, a carry on, and a personal item, what do you pack in each one?
+On this blog, I’ve shared a ton of tips for packing luggage, but I’ve put together this guide to tell you what to pack in carry on vs checked bag.
 Hopefully that will make the packing process easy for you!

 When it comes to luggage for travel, there are three kinds of bags you can bring.
 A checked bag, a carry on bag, and a personal item.